 Partnership in Research (PÂR)

-PÂR-NCMH is made up of a number of groups from both North and South Wales, including individual service users and carers, mental health researchers and representatives from NCMH, third sector organisations and the Health and Care Research Wales Support Centre.
+PÂR-NCMH is made up of a number of individuals from both North and South Wales, including individual service users and carers, mental health researchers and representatives from NCMH, third-sector organisations and the Health and Care Research Wales Support Centre.

 We operate based on three key principles which promote:

 - Partnership: PÂR-NCMH will include members with different experiences and perspectives of mental health services.

 - Reciprocation: all members will be treated with the utmost respect and differences in opinion will be solved in a professional manner.

 - Confidentiality: any personal information, protocols and findings will remain confidential.

 Upcoming research clinic dates

 We host a series of advice surgeries in Cardiff and Bangor for researchers to present ideas or draft proposals and receive a lived experience perspective on their research plans.